IsaacXen/IsaacXen.github.io/_posts/2018-08-08-a-small-trick-to-hide-nspopovers-arrow.md

 That means all we need to do is:

-1. Create a different positioning view that have a save frame with the button.
+1. Create a different positioning view.
 2. Create the popover.
 3. present the popover.
 4. Move positioning view off visible rect.